adriensalon/bungeegum/README.md

 #### _Launch_

 This library comes with everything needed to create a native window and a hardware accelerated renderer using [SDL2]() and [Diligent Engine]() on the most common platforms, such as Windows, MacOS, Linux, iOS, Android and Emscripten.
-If you want to use this library directly without binding to an existing game/engine, the `staticgui::launch` function starts a window, a renderer, and blocks the thread until the window is closed.
+If you want to use this library directly without binding to an existing game/engine, the `bungeegum::launch` function starts a window, a renderer, and blocks the thread until the window is closed.

 ```
-staticgui::launch(my_widget_tree);
+bungeegum::launch(my_widget_tree);
 ```

 You can define a function that will be called after the renderer is initialized and before the update loop begins.
 This can be useful to setup custom state that requires the window or the renderer to be initialized.

 ```
-staticgui::launch(my_widget_tree, [&] () {
+bungeegum::launch(my_widget_tree, [&] () {
 	// this code will be executed after renderer is initialized
 	// but before update loop starts
 });